MicrosoftDocs/memdocs/memdocs/intune/enrollment/ios-device-enrollment.md

 * Due to Apple restrictions, device users going through web based device enrollment must download the management profile in Safari.

 * After the management profile downloads, device users have a limited amount of time to go to the Settings app and install the profile.
-If they wait top long to do it, they'll receive a message letting them know that the management profile can't be found.
+If they wait too long to do it, they receive a message letting them know that the management profile can't be found.
 They must select **enroll again** to restart the enrollment process and download the management profile again.

 * Device users may be unable to access work apps if they try signing in on their newly enrolled device while Microsoft Authenticator is still trying to deploy.
 Users should wait a few minutes while Authenticator catches up with the Intune service, and then try to sign into their work app again.